Custom Artificial Eye vs. Stock Eye

 How do you know if you’re being fitted with a stock eye?
 Stock eyes are generally generic shapes, such as an oval with no uniqueness that corresponds to the patient’s socket.
 Often it’s too big in 1 area, pins the eye open and prevents proper lid function, which cleans the eye.

 Advanced Artificial Eyes and John Stolpe are committed to educating patients about the hazardous effects of stock eyes.
 We are currently developing a network of ocularists around the world who do excellent work and who have all pledged never to fit a stock eye.
-We urge American patients to seek out ASO member ocularists, who have all taken such a pledge.
+We urge American patients to seek out ocularists who have all taken such a pledge.

 If you have questions or are concerned about a piece you have used, please contact us at (818) 758-1666.
 We would be happy to look at photos you send us or do a free video consultation with you.